-The majestic walk of a tiger, the frightening roar of a lion, or the intense stare of a rhinoceros; wildlife sanctuaries provide travellers with this and much more.
+The majestic walk of a tiger, the frightening roar of a lion, or the intense stare of a rhinoceros; wildlife sanctuaries provide travelers with this and much more.
 In India, wildlife sanctuaries were set up by the government to protect endangered and rare species of animals from any further destruction.
 These places have very strict rules about human activities in their premises.
 The wildlife sanctuaries have had an increasingly positive impact on the maintenance of ecological balance and keeping the animal and plant species away from extinction.
-These Wildlife Sanctuaries in India must be in your list if you want to go on a Safari in India and explore the beautiful and exotic Indian wildlife including but not limited to Bengal Tigers, Lions, Elephants and the great one -horned rhinoceroses.
+These Wildlife Sanctuaries in India must be on your list if you want to go on a Safari in India and explore the beautiful and exotic Indian wildlife including but not limited to Bengal Tigers, Lions, Elephants and the great one-horned rhinoceroses.

 What is in this Post

 Here are 10 Best Wildlife Sanctuaries in India you must visit

 Set up in 1936 by hunter-turned-conservationist, Jim Corbett National Park is one of the oldest in the country.
 This national park is famous all around the world for its Bengal Tigers and picturesque surroundings.
 The variety of bird species at the Corbett National Park is awe-inspiring and lures bird watchers both nationally and internationally.
 This national park covers an extensive area of more than 520 square kilometers in the Himalayan foothills.
 Visit in the months of March to June to get the best out of your expedition here.